winston/cactus/README.md

 # Cactus

-Designs can be tested too.
+Designs can be tested too!
+Cactus is a CSS testing framework proof of concept.

-Cactus is a CSS testing framework.
 It ensures that you always have the same CSS styling for DOM elements that you care about.

 ## Prerequisites